 What goes with shrimp Alfredo?

-Personally, because this dish is quite rich already, I like to serve something simple on the side, such as a green salad with an oil and vinegar type of dressing or some steamed broccoli.
+Personally, because this dish is quite rich already, I like to serve something simple on the side, such as a green salad with this Italian keto salad dressing or some steamed broccoli.

-My best ever garlic bread is quite heavy and cheesy, but I’d never turn it down and do often serve it with Alfredo, as well.
+My best ever cream cheese garlic bread is quite rich and cheesy, but I’d never turn it down and do often serve it with Alfredo, as well.

 - 1 pound fettuccine